Sumitomo Heavy Industries (OTCMKTS:SOHVY) Rating Lowered to Hold at Zacks Investment Research

-Sumitomo Heavy Industries (OTCMKTS:SOHVY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Saturday, Zacks.com reports.
+Zacks Investment Research cut shares of Sumitomo Heavy Industries (OTCMKTS:SOHVY) from a buy rating to a hold rating in a research note released on Saturday, Zacks.com reports.

 According to Zacks, “Sumitomo Heavy Industries, Ltd. manufactures and markets heavy machinery.
 The Company’s operations include heavy machinery, shipbuilding, mass-production machinery, environmental equipment, and construction machinery divisions.
 Sumitomo Heavy Industries, Ltd. is headquartered in Tokyo, Japan. “

-Separately, Jefferies Financial Group upgraded shares of Sumitomo Heavy Industries from a “hold” rating to a “buy” rating in a research report on Tuesday, May 11th.
+Separately, Jefferies Financial Group upgraded Sumitomo Heavy Industries from a hold rating to a buy rating in a research note on Tuesday, May 11th.

 Sumitomo Heavy Industries Company Profile